Monitor your Kubernetes cluster performance with Azure Monitor for containers

-Access to Azure Monitor for containers is available directly from an AKS cluster by selecting Insights from the left pane.
-Information about your AKS cluster is organized into four perspectives:
+Access to Azure Monitor for containers is available directly from an AKS cluster by selecting Insights > Cluster from the left pane, or when you selected a cluster from the multi-cluster view.
+Information about your cluster is organized into four perspectives:

-The default page opens when you select Insights > Cluster.
-Four line performance charts display key performance metrics of your cluster.
+The default page opens and displays four line performance charts that show key performance metrics of your cluster.

 The performance charts display four performance metrics: